wyc2015fq/cstd/include/cv/core/doc/intro.markdown

 operations on images, like color space conversions, brightness/contrast adjustments, sharpening, complex interpolation (bi-cubic, Lanczos) can produce values out of the available range.
 If you just store the lowest 8 (16) bits of the result, this results in visual artifacts and may affect a further image analysis.
-To solve this problem, the so-called *saturation* arithmetics is used.
+To  this problem, the so-called *saturation* arithmetics is used.
 For example, to store r, the result of an operation, to an 8-bit image, you find the nearest value within the 0..255 range: